napari/napari/docs/explanations/rendering.md

 # Chunks

-**Chunks** is a deliberately vague term.
-A chunk is data used to render a portion of the scene.
+**Chunks** is a deliberately vague term. *A chunk is data used to render a portion of the scene*.
 Without chunks we have only two choices: render nothing or render the entire scene.
 With chunks we can partially and progressively render the scene using whatever chunks are currently available.
 This very valuable because often the user can navigate or make other decisions with partially loaded data.

 ![render-frame](images/chunked-format.png)

 The most common types of chunks are blocks of contiguous memory inside a chunked file format like **Zarr** (on disk) and exposed by an API like **Dask**.
 If an image is stored without chunks then reading a 2D rectangle would require hundreds of small read operations from all over the file.
 With chunks you can read a rectangular region with a single read operation.

 For 3D images the chunks tend to be 3D blocks, but the idea is the same.
-With Neuroglancer they commonly store the data in 64x64x64 voxel chunks which is 256KB.
+Neuroglancer commonly stores the data in 64x64x64 voxel chunks which is 256KB.
 This is useful because you can read the data in XY, XZ or YZ and it performs the same in each orientation.
 It's also nice because you scroll through slices quickly since on average you have 32 slices above and below your current location.

 In #1300 there are no chunks, the images were created in memory as one monolithic thing, so we are going to have to break it into chunks in order to send it to the graphics card incrementally.
 In #1320 the images are small so we are not chunked, but there are 3 image layers, so we can consider the full layers to be chunks.
 In general we can get creative with chunks, they can be spatial subdivisions or any other division we want.

-With non-image data like points, shapes and meshes we can have 2D or 3D spatial chunks, we can have layers, and we can invent other sub-divisions to use as chunks.
-As long as things can be loaded and drawn independently we can use them as chunks.
+With non-image data like points, shapes and meshes we can have 2D or 3D spatial chunks, we can have layers, and we can invent other sub-divisions to use as chunks. *As long as things can be loaded and drawn independently we can use them as chunks*.

 # Loading into RAM and VRAM